-Users can browse the collection by chamber, decade, or year by clicking on the applicable link from the homepage.
-Users can also change their browse option from within the ArchivalWare interface by clicking on the “Browse” link.
+Users can browse the collection by chamber, decade, and year by clicking on the applicable link from the homepage.
+Users can also change their browse option from within the Knowvation interface by clicking on the "Browse" link.

 Patrons are able to perform full-text searches of Wyoming Legislation from the homepage.
-More advanced search options are available inside the ArchivalWare interface.
+More advanced search options are available inside the Knowvation interface.
 These advanced options are explained in greater detail below.

 General Search Tips

-- Use the main search box to search for keywords within the Full text of publications
+Use the main search box to search for keywords within the Full text of records;

 Similar Concepts Search